top of page

 Untitled_design__5_-removebg-preview.png

-The lives and livelihood of the Semai Orang Asli Community in Jelai Pahang are in danger.
+The lives and livelihood of the Semai Orang Asli Community in Jelai Pahang are in danger once again.

-With almost 2,500 indigenous people living there at one point, Pos Lanai is the dear home of a community of Semai Orang Asli families.
-Located in Kuala Lipis, Pahang, this ancestral land is steeped in history- The Semai Orang Asli have lived along this Central Forest Spine area connecting the Hulu Jelai forest area for hundreds of years.
-They have made the forest their home, and have served as guardians of the forest, mountains and rivers well before modern civilization realized the importance of the forest and its natural ecosystem to Climate Change.
+With almost 2,500 indigenous people living here at one point, Pos Lanai is the dear home of a community of Semai Orang Asli families.
+Located in Kuala Lipis, Pahang, this ancestral land is rich in history.
+The Semai Orang Asli have resided in this Central Forest Spine area, connecting the Hulu Jelai forest, for hundreds of years.
+They have protected the forest, mountains, and rivers long before modern civilization recognised their critical role in combating climate change.

-All these consequences together create a compounded act of violence- One that tells the Orang Asli that their voices, history, and very lives mean nothing at all.
+All these together create a compounded act of violence — one that tells the Orang Asli that their voices, history, and very lives mean nothing at all.

 1.